How is the SMI made up?

 “The SMI closes up 0.2%”

 The value of the SMI is indicated in points.
-These points reflect how the value of the SMI has increased compared to the level at the outset in 1988.
-The initial value was set at 1500 on a purely arbitrary basis.
-If the exchange closes today at 8,530 points, for example, the SMI is above the value in 1988.
-The statement “the SMI closed up or down X%”, which is often heard in stock market news, refers to the value on the previous day.
+These points reflect how the value of the SMI has increased compared to its level at the outset in 1988.
+The initial value was set at 1,500 on a purely arbitrary basis.
+If the exchange closes today at 11,500 points, for example, the SMI is above the value in 1988.
+The statement “the SMI closed up or down X percent”, which you often hear in stock market news, refers to the value on the previous day.

 Five facts about the SMI